lucasparada20/brpcs_heur_exact/README.md

-# brpcs_heur
+# brpcs_heur_exact

-An implementation of the ALNS meta heuristic for the bicycle repositioning problem with charging stations
+An implementation of the ALNS meta heuristic for the bicycle repositioning problem with charging stations, and an exact branch & cut method.

 ## Building the code in Linux